Pauan/programming-notes/Nulan/Type system.rst

     (sing {}) # error: multiple matching patterns
     (fly {})  # error: multiple matching patterns

-Oops, we got an error, why?
+Oops, we got an error.
+Why?
 Well, generic functions have certain rules about how they behave.
 Since any part of your program can change any generic function at any time... you need some rules so you can keep things sane and easy to understand.

 One of those rules is that you can't have multiple extensions match the same value.
 When you called the generic functions, both ``Duck`` and ``Sparrow`` matched!
-Remember, Nulan uses structural typing by default, and both the ``Duck`` and ``Sparrow`` types are defined as being an empty dictionary, meaning they have the same structure.
+Remember, Nulan uses structural typing by default, and both the ``Duck`` and ``Sparrow`` types are defined as being an empty dictionary, so they have the same structure.

 To resolve this is easy, you just use ``isa`` to switch to nominal typing::

     (sing (isa Duck {})) # returns "quack"
     (fly (isa Duck {}))  # returns "flies slowly!"

 Unlike nominal typing in Python, this is very flexible!
-Let's say we had some variable ``foo`` and we didn't know what type it was, we can just use it!
+Let's say we had some variable ``foo`` and we didn't know what type it was... we can just use it!

 ::